rackerlabs/support-how-to/content/managed-operations/gogrid-eol-faq.md

 No, Rackspace will not migrate your environment for you.
 However, we have multiple migration options that we are ready to discuss with you.
 Contact your GoGrid support team to set up a discussion.

+#### Are there any self-service options for migration?

+GoGrid Linux cloud servers may be able to [migrate to Rackspace Openstack Public Cloud using InstanceSync](https://community.rackspace.com/products/f/dedicated-hybrid-hosting-forum/8987/gogrid-cloud-to-rackspace-public-cloud-how-to-migrate-using-instancesync).
+This method is offered as an unsupported courtesy and is not guaranteed to work for your GoGrid Linux servers.